MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Theory

 In treating large active spaces with approximate FCI solvers, it is of paramount importance to avoid explicitly building and storing the CASCI wave function in its entirety.
 As such, a decoupling of the CI and MO optimization steps is essential, allowing for the communication between the two degrees of freedom to be handled via RDMs.
 Important in this context is the fact that RDMs make it possible to compute the gradient of the energy with respect to orbital rotations, as will be detailed in the following.
 Throughout, indices $\{i, j, k, \dots\}$, $\{u, v, w, \dots\}$, and $\{a, b, c, \dots\}$ will be used to label inactive, active, and external orbitals, respectively, with respect to the CASSCF active space.
 As is convention, the wave function,

 is parametrized with respect to orbital rotations using an exponential operator, $\exp(-\hat{\kappa})$.
-The anti-symmetric operator,
+The antisymmetric operator,

 ensures that the transformation is unitary while preserving orthogonality of the orbitals.
-In Eq. \ref{kappa_eq}, $\hat{E}_{pq}$ is a singlet excitation operator and $\ket{0}$ is the multi-configurational reference wave function.
+In Eq. \ref{kappa_eq}, $\hat{E}_{pq}$ is a singlet excitation operator and $\ket{0}$ is the multiconfigurational reference wave function.
 Following this Ansatz, the CASSCF energy,

 can be written in terms of one- ($D_{uv}$) and two-body ($d_{uvxy}$) RDMs restricted to the active orbitals, the inactive Fock matrix,